oobabooga/text-generation-webui/README.md

 #### Other info

 * There is no need to run any of those scripts as admin/root.
-* For additional instructions about AMD setup, WSL setup, and nvcc installation, consult [the documentation](https://github.com/oobabooga/text-generation-webui/wiki).
+* For additional instructions about AMD setup and WSL setup, consult [the documentation](https://github.com/oobabooga/text-generation-webui/wiki).
 * The installer has been tested mostly on NVIDIA GPUs.
 If you can find a way to improve it for your AMD/Intel Arc/Mac Metal GPU, you are highly encouraged to submit a PR to this repository.
 The main file to be edited is `one_click.py`.
 * For automated installation, you can use the `GPU_CHOICE`, `USE_CUDA118`, `LAUNCH_AFTER_INSTALL`, and `INSTALL_EXTENSIONS` environment variables.
 For instance: `GPU_CHOICE=A USE_CUDA118=FALSE LAUNCH_AFTER_INSTALL=FALSE INSTALL_EXTENSIONS=FALSE ./start_linux.sh`.